 The amount of power your battery is designed to hold.

-❗Warning: Not all batteries are created equal, and it is possible for your Design Max.
+❗Important: Not all batteries are created equal, and it is possible for your Design Max.
 Charge to different than what Apple advertised for your particular model.

 Your battery's current charging capacity.
 This number decreases over time as you use your battery.

-❗Warning: Each battery is different, and it is possible for Effective Max Charge to be greater that your Design Max.
+❗Important: Each battery is different, and it is possible for Effective Max Charge to be greater that your Design Max.
 Charge.
 If that's the case, your battery health will be be greater than 100%, lucky you!

 A charge cycle happens when you use all of the battery’s power - but not necessarily in a single charge.